HydroRS/MLPrecMerg/README.md

 We have also uploaded the test data.
 The user can download the test data, and modify the root folder in the main program 'Main_Merge_ensemble.m'.
 Then the program can run directly.
 Note that the SVM algorithm is not a built-in matlab function, the users need to download dnd install the Libsvm package before running the program.

+Plesase feel free to contact me if you have any questions, zhanglingky@lzb.ac.cn

 > Please cite the program as follows:
 Ling Zhang, Xin Li, Qimin Ma, Yanping Cao, Yingchun Ge.
 2020, Merging satellite-based precipitation and gauge observations using a novel double machine learning approach (in preparation)